MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 ### Manage extensions

 To manage extension settings for a profile, go **Microsoft Edge management**, select the profile you want to work with and then select the **Extensions** pivot.
 You can configure profile settings that apply to all extensions.
 Any extensions you add to be managed will appear in the profile.
-You can add the an extension to the allow list, block list, or forced-installed list by setting the installation policy.
+You can add an extension to the allow list, block list, or forced-installed list by setting the installation policy.
 If you configure specific settings on an individual extension, then those settings will override the profile settings.

 #### Import existing extension settings to an existing configuration profile